G-20 summit opens as leaders urge united response to virus

 “I am confident that the Riyadh summit will deliver significant and decisive results and will lead to adopting economic and social policies that will restore hope and reassurance to the people of the world, ” King Salman said.

-He called on more G-20 nations to join COVAX, an international initiative to distribute COVID-19 vaccines to countries worldwide.
-The United States has declined to join under Trump, saying COVAX was “influenced by the corrupt WHO and China.”

-G-20 nations have agreed to suspend debt payments for the world’s poorest countries until mid-2021 to allow those nations to focus their spending on health care and stimulus programs.
-Guterres, however, called on the G-20 to extend debt repayments through the end of 2021 and expand the scope to middle-income countries in need.

-Associated Press writers Danica Kirka in London and Tia Goldenberg in Jerusalem contributed to this report.
+Associated Press writers Danica Kirka in London, Tia Goldenberg in Jerusalem and Deb Riechmann in Washington contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.